cloudquery/cloudquery/website/tables/awspricing/awspricing_service_products.md

 # Table: awspricing_service_products

-This table shows data for Awspricing Service Products.
+This table shows data for Service Products from the AWS Price List API.

 The primary key for this table is **sku**.